 Micronutrients, like all the thousands of little mineral compounds you get from fruits, vegetables, nuts and seeds are probably a lot more important for health than they’re given credit for.

--Especially as they move a little closer in their diets to what we eat here.
+-Especially as they make the greatest mistake possible and move a little closer in their diets to what we eat here.

 They were mostly low in Vitamin D, which is understandable given the high latitudes.